 Transaction costs amounted to \$8,710,299, consisting of \$3,000,000 of underwriting fees, \$5,250,000 of deferred underwriting fees and \$460,299 of other offering costs.
-In addition, \$1,016,180 of cash was held outside of the Trust Account (as defined below) and is available for working capital purposes.
 At the closing of the Initial Public Offering on June 11, 2021, due to a clerical error, the trust account was overfunded by \$1,240,000.
-The overfunded amount was transferred to the Company's operating account on June 14, 2021 (see Note 10).
+The overfunded amount was transferred to the Company's operating account on June 14, 2021.

-Following the closing of the Initial Public Offering on June 11, 2021, an amount of \$150,000,000 (\$10.00 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the sale of the Private Placement Warrants was placed in a trust account (the "Trust Account") which will be invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 180 days or less or in any open-ended investment company that holds itself out as a money market fund meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company, until the earlier of: (i) the completion of a Business Combination or (ii) the distribution of the funds in the Trust Account to the Company's shareholders, as described below
+Following the closing of the Initial Public Offering on June 11, 2021, an amount of \$50,000,000 (\$10.00 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the sale of the Private Placement Warrants was placed in a trust account (the "Trust Account") which will be invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 180 days or less or in any open-ended investment company that holds itself out as a money market fund meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company, until the earlier of: (i) the completion of a Business Combination or (ii) the distribution of the funds in the Trust Account to the Company's shareholders, as described below.